Backlog

 1. Open the item.

-2. In the details panel, click the Team field and ensure the item is in the To do workflow step.
+2. In the details panel, click the Team field and select the team you want to assign the item to.

 📘

-Backlog owner is a workspace role and may not map directly to scrum roles.
+Backlog owner is a team-specific role and may not map directly to scrum roles.

 Add items to sprints